QCD mesonic screening masses using Gribov quantization: Effective Theory

 \section{Effective Theory}

-Using the non-perturbative effects, we want to determine the next-to-leading order (NLO) correction to the mesons screening mass.
-To go beyond the leading order, we must calculate the diagrams shown in fig.~(\ref{fig1(b)}) and ~(\ref{fig1(c)}).
+We want to determine the next-to-leading order (NLO) correction to the mesons screening mass using the non-perturbative effects.
+To go beyond the leading order, we must consider the diagrams shown in fig.~(\ref{fig1(b)}) and ~(\ref{fig1(c)}).
 Nevertheless, as we know, in finite temperature QCD, it will not be sufficient to calculate only these two diagrams.
 In principle, we can have a large number of diagrams that can behave in the same order as the two depicted in fig.~(\ref{fig1(b)}) and ~(\ref{fig1(c)}) do.
+In other words, to find the bound state (mesons) poles, one needs to do the entire sum of ladder diagrams since we can not obtain bound states by considering a finite number of Feynman diagrams.
+In our approach, we will use the diagrams above to find the interaction potential, which will be further used in the Schr\"odinger equation to find the non-relativistic bound states.
+This approach is equivalent to summing all the ladder diagrams in the non-relativistic limit.

-Since we evaluate corrections to a mesonic operator near the threshold for the formation of two free quarks, the quarks can almost be on-shell with $|1/\slashed{p}| \sim \mathcal{O}(1/g^{2}T) $.
-This includes the coupling factors from the vertices.
 To calculate the first-order correction to the free quarks propagator in a consistent way, it is necessary to do the resummation of the diagrams with an arbitrary number of zero modes of the low-momentum exchanged gluon between quarks.
 The effective field theory approach provides a convenient way to perform such resummations.
 Only the diagram containing one-gluon exchanged would contribute to order $g^{2}$ depicted in fig.~(\ref{fig1(c)}).
 As shown in fig.~(\ref{fig1(c)}) for non-zero gluon modes, the gluon exchange diagrams do not need to be computed because this diagram alone cannot alter the pole location or the screening mass.
 These diagrams would contribute to the overall normalizing factor of the correlator under consideration.

 Conversely, in the bosonic section, the dynamics of the gluonic zero modes after the dimensional reduction technique describe the effective three-dimensional gauge theory~\cite{Appelquist:1981vg}, known as Electrostatic QCD(EQCD).
 The action takes the form as